| |

 The stained glass window above the entrance to Livingstonia church

-If you’re there on a Sunday, make sure to attend services; I promise you will love the Malawian traditional singing.
+If you’re there on a Sunday, it’s worth attending services, even if you’re not a believer; I promise you will love the Malawian traditional singing.
 The video below shows a church choir rehearsing in a different town, but you can hear what I mean about the Malawian style.
 Imagine this with the acoustics of a big church:

 The Stonehouse, a small museum, is worth a quick visit to learn about the history of Livingstonia.
 It’s housed in the only one of the original buildings made from stone rather than brick.
 It also offers modest guesthouse beds and campsites.